-to capitalise on an inflated stamp collection market (so-called "cream-skimming").
-This is a motive which used to be considered not too respectable, and would place the issuing country in disreputable company - along with so-called "banana republics" (a common definition of a "banana republic" used to be a place notorious for its "Mickey Mouse currency" and "wallpaper stamps").
+One such reason may be temptation (on the part of the S.A.
+Post Office) to capitalize on an inflated stamp collection market (so-called "cream-skimming").
+This is a motive which used to be considered not too respectable, and would place the issuing country in disreputable company, - along with so-called "operetta states" or "Banana Republics" (a common definition of a "banana republic" used to be a place notorious for its "Mickey Mouse currency" and "wallpaper stamps").

-But the simple greed motive, the covetous lust for fleecing the naive collectors - those pitiful victims of their own compulsion to acquire all the new stamps that are issued - is certainly not the whole story.
+The remarkably strong growth (and subsequently huge volume) of new stamps issued by the S.A.
+Post Office could easily lend credence to the notion that RSA has joined the suspect company of Banana Republics.
+But the simple greed motive, the covetous lust for fleecing the naïve collectors - those pitiful victims of their own compulsion to acquire all the new stamps that are issued - is certainly not the whole story.

-A probably more important driving force is the conscious policy of the SA Post Office (as is also the case of postal authorities in other countries, including my own home country of Norway) to use the issuing of new stamps as a means to promote the country (domestically, but above all to the international audience).
+A probably more important driving force is the conscious policy of the S.A.
+Post Office (as is also the case of postal authorities in other countries, including my own home country of Norway) to use the issuing of new stamps as an opportunity to present their country in such ways that they would like to get across (domestically, but above all to the international audience).
 These small bits of paper represent, among other things, the jurisdictional authority of the issuing state.
 They are, in effect, a state's most prominent "visiting card".

-Thus, what we see is an expression of what is called "public diplomacy", which includes projecting a favourable image of one's own country in the minds of the outside world.
+Thus, what we see is an expression of what is called "public diplomacy", which includes building a favourable reputation/opinion or project a favourable image of one's own country in the minds of the outside world.
 This is an exercise which most countries indulge in nowadays, and the postage stamp is an object which is uniquely well equipped for performing this particular function.

 Nevertheless, what we see (in South Africa as well as elsewhere) is also a galloping inflation with regard to motives with which the issuing authorities deem fit to adorn their stamps.
 Gone are the days when you would expect a stamp to show an official-looking symbol such as the portrait of the head of state, the national coat-of-arms, or commemorating some particularly important event in the history of that country.
 The threshold for displaying new motives has been consistently lowered.
 Today any thinkable kind of motives - from the most spectacularly eccentric to the most insignificant and meaningless ones - are now used as pretext for producing new stamp issues.

 One may well wonder what will be the outcome if this development continues.
-This is, however, a big "if".
+This is, however, a big IF.
 The postage stamp - such as we hitherto have known it - may eventually be history.
 Various factors are at play, that may contribute in this respect.
-One factor is the general (global) trend towards partial privatisation of a service that previously, from the outset, was seen as a governmental monopoly (and as such, even a signature mark of the state authorities).
+One factor is the general (global) trend towards partial privatization of a service that previously, from the outset, was seen as a governmental monopoly (and as such, even a signature mark of the state authorities).
 This is increasingly not the case any more.

 Even more importantly, the very identity or distinctive character of postage stamps - the qualities that make them into attractive collector items as well as credible symbols of the state - are in the process of being obliterated as a result of the inflationary issuing policies.

-When a new stamp issue is about as interesting as a bit of wallpaper, the commitment of collectors will dry up.
+When a new stamp issue is about as interesting as a bit of wallpaper, the enthusiasm and commitment of collectors will dry up.
 In its turn, such a development may also eventually cause the wantonly expansionist issuing policies to come to a halt.